TNowalk/janus/README.md

 ![screenshot](./resources/img/graphql.png)

 After any changes are made, the TypeScript will need to be transpiled.
-As of right now, this is a manual process using `tsc`.
+As of right now, this is a manual process using `npm run build`.

 There are two **Query** functions, `ping` and `geoip` which can be used.
 The available fields are: